kana4/bioinformatics_rust_book/src/Chapter_6/6_2_sam.md

-# Sam and Bam File Format
+# Sam File Format

-What SAM data looks like:
+What SAM data looks like (description at the bottom of this page):

 ```
 @SQ	SN:chr1	LN:249250621